gitjeff05/tosbur/docs/IPC.md

     end
 ```

+# Docker Engine API

+The [Docker Engine API](https://docs.docker.com/engine/api/sdk/) is a RESTful API accessed by an HTTP client such as wget or curl, or the HTTP library which is part of most modern programming languages.

+# Unix Domain Sockets

+Docker Engine API requests are sent via unix domain sockets over the http protocol.

+A [Unix domain socket](https://github.com/sindresorhus/got#unix-domain-sockets) or IPC socket (inter-process communication socket) is a data communications endpoint for exchanging data between processes executing on the same host operating system.

 ## Attaching to a container

 According to the docs, we [attach to a container to read its output or send input](https://docs.docker.com/engine/api/v1.40/#operation/ContainerAttach).